dvanmosselbeen/dvm-docs/games/nice-flightgear-aircrafts.md

 -   lightning
 -   sea-vixen
 -   spitfire - See all the diff models of it.
--   p47d-30 - Nice plane, tailwheel and make it hard to take off straith, but model and the basic interior is nice.
+-   p47d-30 - Nice plane, tail wheel and make it hard to take off straight, but model and the basic interior is nice.
 -   P-51D (JSBSIM) - Very nice aircraft.
 Hard to land with it (see sudden stall).